arbbista/manage-users/README.md

 ## Application & Routing

-Now, that we built the images and services are running on our machine, we can explore how services are behaving.
+Now, that we built the images and services are running in our machine, we can explore how services are behaving.

 #### Spring boot service url